The stainless-steel coffee filter allows you to avoid buying disposable filters, saving both paper and plastic wrapping.

 With a stainless-steel coffee filter, you are always ready for the next brew and don't run out of coffee filters.

 The filter is of extremely high quality and can be expected to last for at least 5 years.
+The coffee filter is approved for food contact purposes.

 the filter is more comfortable to use than cotton, while also lasting longer.